-The System Name in Cascade is what forms the URL for your page.
+The asset name (Page Name, File Name, Block Name, etc.) in Cascade is what forms the URL for your page.
 Don't use spaces or uppercase letters as these can lead to broken links, or problems in your analytics data.
 Be descriptive and use hyphens (-) to separate words ("meeting-minutes" rather than "meetingminutes").
 This makes it easier for Google and your users to see what the page is about.

 Headings help to create a hierarchy of information on your page.
 If you skim the headings do you get the gist of what the page is about?
 Keep in mind: if users can find what they're looking for, so can search engines.